 The RE Board meets as often as required to effectively discharge its functions and responsibilities.
-The RE Board met on 24 occasions during the financial year ended 31 December 2022, however matters relating to the Fund were not considered by the RE Board at each of those meetings.
+The RE Board met on seven occasions in the period 24 March to 30 June 2023 (inclusive), however matters relating to the Fund were not considered by the RE Board at each of those meetings.

-the Responsible Entity has appointed two company secretaries who are responsible for advising the RE Board on governance matters and facilitating the flow of information between the RE Board and its committees, and between management and the RE Board.
+The Responsible Entity has appointed two company secretaries who are responsible for advising the RE Board on governance matters and facilitating the flow of information between the RE Board and its committees, and between management and the RE Board.
 The company secretaries are accountable directly to the RE Board, through the Chair, on all matters relating to the proper functioning of the RE Board.
-All Directors have access to the advice and services of the company secretaries, whose appointment and removal are a matter for decision by the RE Board.
+All Directors have access to the advice and services of the company secretaries, whose appointment and removal are a matter for decision by the RE